sheharyarn/cloudup.dev/README.md

 - [Fork][github-fork], Enhance, Send PR
 - Report bugs or request features by creating issues
 - Contribute to the roadmap
-- Support community growth :heart:
+- Help spread the word :heart:

 <br>